 - Rhode Island

-- Federal Taxes: Starting with the 2019 plan year (for which you'll file for April 2020), the federal fee does not apply.
+- Federal Taxes: Starting with the 2019 plan year (IRS filing year 2020), the federal fee does not apply.
 There is no longer a federal mandate to purchase insurance.

 Nationwide, there is currently no federal tax penalty to pay for not having insurance.
 There is no longer a federal mandate to have insurance.